Betterthinking/CliqueNet-pytorch/README.md

 ## Results

-We conduct a simple version of experiment, the current result on CIFAR-10 test set is only at most 88.4, there is still a large margin between ours and the paper results.
+We conduct a simple version of experiment, the dropout ratio of our network is 0.1, we train the network for 200 epochs without data augmentation.
+The current result on CIFAR-10 test set is only at most 88.4, there is still a large margin between ours and the paper results.
 We will try to fix it later.